 And you also have the power to choose a web host.
 The services that host your blog files and content.

 This is a significant advantage over free blogging platforms.

 But you can’t go to WordPress.org to create a blog like other free blogging platforms.
 That’s not how it worked.

 Here you need to purchase a hosting account and register a domain name.
-After setting up your domain name, you’ll need to point DNS to your hosting account.
+After setting up your domain name, you must point DNS to your hosting account.

 Don’t worry; we will get into all the technical details of setting up your self-hosted blog in the next section.

 Choose a Web Host

-You need a web host to provide the services and infrastructure that make your website visible on the internet.
+You need a web host to provide the services and infrastructure that make your website visible online.

-There are thousands of options, you don’t need expensive web hosting services for a personal website.
-Especially, since you’re just starting.
+There are thousands of options, and you don’t need expensive web hosting services for a personal website, especially since you’re just starting.

 Namecheap is the best web hosting services provider for personal blogs for beginners.
-It is the second most popular domain name registrar and has more than 5 million hosted websites.
+It is the second most popular domain name registrar, with over 5 million hosted websites.